| The 2026 Law Day celebration will take place at 4:00 PM on Friday, May 1, in the Lycoming County Courthouse, Courtroom 1 |

 We serve the legal community in many ways: offering local continuing legal education; reporting local legal news and announcements; posting county court opinions and local rules; providing an attorney directory; and, by providing access and links to regional legal resources.
 Our members gain access to valuable resources and programs including discounted services, no-cost use of our conference facilities, a directory listing, networking events and more.

-Gary Harris, a long-time member of the Lycoming Law Association and former president, died recently.
+Gerald Seevers, a former member of the Lycoming Law Association, died on March 28, 2026.
 Read More…

 |